Mother, sons freed from debris, dark and confusion in quake-toppled Taiwan home

 Questions have been raised about the building's construction quality.

-Mother Hsu Bi-chi said she had had her suspicions the building had problems.
+Mother Hsu Bi-chi said she had her suspicions the building had problems.

 "The basement would always get wet after heavy rain," Hsu said, adding the elevators would often be out of service.